CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Algorithms on CFLOBDDs

-\algref{Sampling} gives pseudo-code for the algorithm for sampling an assignment from a CFLOBDD.
 For a CFLOBDD at level $l$, the sampling operation involves constructing an assignment of size $2^l$.
 Hence, the cost of sampling is at least as large as the size of the sampled assignment.
 However, the size of the argument CFLOBDD also influences the cost of sampling; although not every grouping of the CFLOBDD is necessarily visited when sampling an assignment, we can say that the cost of the sampling operation is bounded by $\mathcal{O}(\max(2^l, \text{size of argument CFLOBDD}))$.